Media blackout: By governments

+United States

+During World War II

 During World War II, the US Office of Censorship sent messages to newspapers and radio stations, which were acted on by recipients, asking them not to report any sightings or explosions of fire balloons, so the Japanese would have no information on the balloons' effectiveness when planning future actions.
 As a result, the Japanese learned the fate of only one of their bombs, which landed in Wyoming, but failed to explode.
 The Japanese stopped all launches after less than six months.
 The press blackout in the U.S. was lifted after the first deaths from fire balloons, to ensure that the public was warned, though public knowledge of the threat could have possibly prevented the deaths.
 News of the loss of over 4,000 lives when UK ship RMS Lancastria was sunk during the war was voluntarily suppressed to prevent it affecting civilian morale, but was published after it became known overseas.

-GHQ in Japan, occupation after WWII
+Under Donald Trump

+During the presidency of Donald Trump of the United States, multiple reports emerged of media blackouts and restrictions on press access within federal agencies.
+In January 2017, staff from the Environmental Protection Agency (EPA) was reported by Associated Press to be banned from releasing press statements, blog updates or posting on official social-media accounts.
+According to The Washington Post and Reuters, these measures were part of a broader effort by the administration to centralize messaging and control public information flow during its early months.
+These actions were criticized by the Committee to Protect Journalists and Reporters Without Borders as undermining transparency and public accountability.